CalvinRusley/peapod/README.md

 ```

 ## Notes
-Visualizations in PEAPOD were designed for JupyterLab or another IDE that can display holoviews plots.
+- Visualizations in PEAPOD were designed for JupyterLab or another IDE that can display holoviews plots.
-PEAPOD only works on linux at present due to an issue with a dependency.
-This will ideally be resolved quickly and will then be available on macOS.
+- PEAPOD only works on linux at present due to an issue with a dependency.
+This will ideally be fixed in the coming months.

 ## Basic Tutorial
 ``` python